canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 }));
 ```

-This `page` property is not available within some-component's own template.
+This `page` property is not available within some-component’s own template.

-If the component's template looks like:
+If the component’s template looks like:

 ```
 <h1>Hello {{page}}</h1>
 ```

-It can only look-up the `page` property on some-component's own [can-component.prototype.ViewModel].
-To restore the behavior in 2.x, simply set [can-component.prototype.leakScope] to be `true` on the Component:
+It can only lookup the `page` property on some-component’s own [can-component.prototype.ViewModel].
+To restore the behavior in 2.x, simply set [can-component.prototype.leakScope] to be `true` on the component:

 ```js
 Component.extend({